bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ### Configure MongoDB Cloud

-[MongoDB Cloud](https://cloud.mongodb.com) generates a `DATABASE_URL` as shown in following steps.

-1. Click [here](https://account.mongodb.com/) and sign in.
-If you don't have an account, you can click [SignUp](https://account.mongodb.com/account/register).
+After you configure your application to use MongoDB, connect to a MongoDB instance.
+You can use MongoDB Cloud to get your implementation up and running quickly.
+In addition, MongoDB Cloud makes your data collections accessible from anywhere.

+To configure MongoDB Cloud and generate a connection URL, complete the following steps:

+1. Visit [MongoDB Cloud](https://account.mongodb.com/) and [sign in](https://account.mongodb.com/account/login) or [sign up](https://account.mongodb.com/account/register) for an account.

 2. On the left-hand sidebar, click **Database Access** > **ADD NEW DATABASE USER**.

    a.
-Fill in your username and password, and leave all remaining fields as is.
+Create a username and password for the app to use, and leave all remaining fields as is.

    b.
 Click **Add User**.

 3. On the left-hand sidebar, click **Network Access** > **ADD IP ADDRESS**.

    a.
 Enter an IP address in the **Access List Entry** field.
-We recommend using 0.0.0.0/0 so you can connect from anywhere.
+Using `0.0.0.0/0` will allow you to connect from anywhere, but is not secure in production.

     ![pos-ip-address](https://storage.googleapis.com/bigcommerce-production-dev-center/images/POS-IP-address.png)